sonelrubin/dynamics-365-contact-center/contact-center/use/oc-active-conv.md

 | Knowledge article viewed | The knowledge article viewed, with time stamp. |
 | Custom action performed | Any other custom action that's tracked by your organization, with time stamp. |

-To configure the appearance of the **Self service** tab, see [Enable self-service settings for customer actions in a conversation summary](../administer/enable-self-service-settings.md).
+To configure the appearance of the **Self service** tab, see [Enable self-service settings for customer actions in a conversation summary]
 ### View Visitor details

 The **Visitor details** tab provides information such as whether the customer is authenticated, the browser the customer used to contact support, the operating system used by the customer, the customer's location, and the language used during the interaction.